 - Increase maximum Floor Area Ratios (FARs) and bonuses in RM1, RM2, and RM3 so that there is a discernible difference between standards currently being proposed for Portland’s neighborhood residential zones and denser multi-dwelling zones.

-- Increase height allowances in many zones to give greater flexibility across projects, including bonus utilization, layout, tree preservation, and other factors.
+- Increase height allowances in many zones to give greater flexibility across projects, benefiting bonus utilization, layouts, tree preservation, and other factors.

 - Reduce minimum requirements for sites 7,500 square feet or less, including landscaping.

-- Adjust open space requirements to yield more desirable building forms, site layouts, and more use-able shared spaces.
+- Adjust open space requirements to yield more desirable building forms, site layouts, and more useable open spaces.

 - Consider where maximum heights, FAR limits and/or step-down requirements may unintentionally render affordable housing bonuses unusable, counter to the proposal’s intentions.